4xmen/Get-Github-Achievements/README.md

 ## Mars 2020 Contributor

-### Mars 2020 Helikopter Görevinde kullanılan bir depoya kod katkısında bulunmak
+### Contributed code to a repository used in the Mars 2020 Helicopter Mission

 <hr>